Today's walk took us from Lorca to Estella, a distance of 9.47kms. Tonight we are going "fancy" and staying at a small hotel, Hospederia Chapitel.

 Finally we made our way back to our hotel for the usual round of clothes washing, showers and siesta.
 Our days are taking on a distinct rhythm.
 After a good long rest we nipped out to buy some fruit - the fruit here is absolutely gorgeous! - to go with our Woolies seed bars and the remains of our packed breakfast from this morning when we stop for breakfast tomorrow.

 We then had a drink in the hotel bar (Paula and I are loving the tinto de verrano!) before supper here at the hotel.
-We tried something new-to-us called San Jacobo, which was cheese sandwiched in ham, breaded and fried, with eggs and chips.
+For supper tonight we tried something new-to-us called San Jacobo, which was cheese sandwiched in ham, breaded and fried, with eggs and chips.